prasadcode58/puraify-detective/README.md

 # puraify-detective
-A responsive site which can fetch any user's github profile data is a beautiful ui
+A responsive site which can fetch any user's github profile data is a beautiful UI.

 # Pre-requisites

-this project uses,
+This project uses,

 - [vitejs](https://vitejs.dev/)